 #3: Incorporate Interval Training

 With HIIT or high-intensity interval training, you can switch between moderate and high-intensity activity to produce a challenging workout.
 Incorporate HIIT on your recumbent bike to boost the rate of caloric burn.
 These calories will come from your stored fat instead of muscles.
-It is easy to add HIIT to your routine, such as pedal at a faster speed for almost one minute and decrease your speed for the subsequent two minutes.
+It is easy to add HIIT to your routine, such as pedaling at a faster speed for almost one minute and decrease your speed for the subsequent two minutes.
 Replicate it consistently throughout your pedaling workout to increase your calorie burn.

-Interval training is an effective exercise because it averts human body from bending to similar motions.
-It is good to increase the metabolic rate that allows you to burn maximum calories in a similar workout.
+Interval training is an effective exercise because it averts the human body from bending to similar motions.
+It is good to increase the metabolic rate which allows you to burn maximum calories in a similar workout.
 An increase in your metabolism will enable you to maximize your fat loss even after your exercise.
 Interval training can keep your body active during your exercise.

 #4: Increase the Duration of Exercise